mlund/faunus/docs/_docs/moves.md

 and rotates individual atoms in the group.
 The repeat is set to the number of atoms in the specified group and the displacement parameters `dp` and `dprot` for the individual atoms are taken from the atom properties defined in the [topology](topology).

-**note:**
-atomic _rotation_ affects only anisotropic particles such as dipoles, spherocylinders, quadrupoles etc.
+Atomic _rotation_ affects only anisotropic particles such as dipoles, spherocylinders, quadrupoles etc.

 ### Cluster Move